xtr3m3b00t3r/33.08-Training-Workouts/README.md

 ## Exercise Details

-The application now supports tracking these details for each exercise:
+The application supports tracking these details for each exercise:

 - **Exercise Name**: The name of the exercise
 - **Machine Weight**: Weight used on machine-based exercises